GeorgeW351/GeorgeW351.github.io/index.md

 ## Interests

-- Python
+- Programming (Python)
-- Data Science
+- Data Science and Analytics
 - ML and AI

-## Experience

-Experienced energy market professional with background in European Gas trading and analytics.
-BSc (Hons) Mathematics (University of Bath).
-CFA Charterholder (CFA).